-The remainder of this manual is organized as follows: Section 2, named Background, describes in detail how the video IP core are connected, the format used to transfer data and the memory layout for stored video.
-A detailed description of all the UP video cores is given in Section 3.
+The remainder of this manual is organized as follows: Section 2 gives a brief introduction of the cores and gives four examples to assist designers using the video IP cores.
+Section 3, named Background, describes in detail how the video IP core are connected, the format used to transfer data and the memory layout for stored video.
+A detailed description of all the UP video cores is given in Section 4.

-This manual assumes that the reader is familiar with the Altera Qsys tool and how to use it.
+This manual assumes that the reader is familiar with the Altera SOPC Builder tool and how to use it.